HelpDesk

 8 Filter "Need reaction"

 "Need reaction" is an attribute of HelpDesk tickets and CRM cases.
 By default, this attribute is set to "No".
 It will change to "Yes" when a ticket/case is assigned to a person who answers to it by sending an email message instead of assigning it back to the sender in Client zone or Easy Project.
 In such a case, the assignee of the ticket/case remains unchanged and so the intended recipient may not notice that the update has been made.
 To prevent this, the recipient should regularly check all items with "Need reaction" attribute set to "Yes" so he easily gets to know that there is something new he should check or answer even it's not assigned to him.
 Or you can use it when you need to "mark" some customer ticket you already answered but there is still some work on it and you need to inform customer later again.
-Using "Tasks from filter" module, you can simply create a box on your homepage, CRM overview or HelpDesk overview like the one below.
+Using "Tasks from filter" widget, you can simply create a box on your Dashboard, CRM Dashboard or HelpDesk Dashboard like the one below.

 9 HelpDesk users (from version 11+)